About Us

 • We provide learning opportunities through webinars and other presentations on important issues in our communities.

-• Through the Youth Empowerment Program (YEP!), we help groups of young people learn practical planning and financial skills through projects that benefit community causes.
+• Through the Youth Empowerment Program (YEP!), we can help groups of young people learn practical planning and financial skills through projects that benefit community causes.

 We want to go where the needs are and find partners who want to collaborate with us on meeting those needs.